whwbaird-appdev/ruby-koans/README.md

 ### Git commits

 I recommend also making a Git commit after each successful koan.
-We don't have our handy web `/git` interface, so you'll have to do it the old-fashioned way, from the command-line.
+We don't have our handy web `/git` interface here, so you'll have to do it the old-fashioned way, from the command-line.
 To make a commit:

 ```
 git add -A; git commit -m "Completed koan"